-VFM Objective Five - Maximising Opportunities Through Procurement
+VFM Objective - Maximising opportunities through procurement

-The below table details the procurement activity savings achieved by the association during 2023/24.
-These have been generated from procurement exercises, Dynamic Purchasing System (DPS) and Framework Mini Competitions.
-This has resulted in £443,404 of savings.
+Table Four below, details the procurement activity savings achieved by the association during 2022/23.
+These have been generated from tender reviews and Dynamic Purchasing System (DPS) Mini Competitions.
+This has resulted in £699K savings.